6th International Symposium on Language & Knowledge Engineering

 Paper Submission and Review Process

-All the papers will be blind submitted (author’s names are not allowed) either in English or Spanish, and could be presented at any of these two languages.
+All the papers will be blind submitted (author’s names are not allowed) in English.
 All submissions will be peer reviewed by the Scientific Committee, for originality, technical content and relevance.
-The final acceptance will be based upon double blind peer review of the full-length paper.
+The final acceptance will be based upon double blind peer review of the full-length paper, and based on this the final decision will be to be considered either as ORAL or POSTER presentation.
+IMPORTANT: Camera-ready versions with more than four authors will not be accepted for publication.

-All accepted papers will be published in an Special issue of the Research in Computing Science Journal, ISSN 1870-4069 (Indexed by DBLP, LatIndex, Periodica).
-A selection of the best papers will be published in the “Computación y Sistemas” Journal.
+All papers accepted for poster presentation will be published in an Special Issueof the Research in Computing Science Journal, ISSN 1870-4069 (Indexed by DBLP, LatIndex, Periodica).

 Submission implies the willingness of at least one of the authors to register and to present the communication at the conference, if it is accepted.

-Size.
 Registration fee for authors includes publication of a paper of up to 12 pages.
-For each page that exceeds this limit small extra fee will be charged.
-If your paper exceeds 15 pages, please contact the organizers first.
+Papers exceeding 12 pages will be accepted only for publication in the RCS journal with an additional cost for each extra page.
 The additional fee is charged for the pages exceeding the page limit in either the version submitted for review or in the camera-ready version, whichever is greater.
 In particular, you must not shorten the camera-ready version in comparison with the version submitted for review unless the reviewers required this (contact us if you feel you should do shorten it; in any case this would not reduce the fee).
 However, we encourage you to use as many pages as you really need for an excellent paper, even if you will pay a very small fee for it — that it, we recommend you not to sacrifice clarity and completeness of your paper for the page limit.

 David Pinto, Ph.
 D., LKE-BUAP, Puebla, México